Cylvre-Language/Cylvre/README.md

 **NOTE:** *As of now, CYLVRE is still pre-alpha due to a few issues with the compiler.
 These issues will be resolved soon.
-If you still wish to contribute or help with these issues, feel free to follow the instructions provided in this README*
+If you still wish to contribute or help with these issues, feel free to follow the instructions provided in this README.
+If you wish to know what works currently, see [Features.md](https://github.com/Cylvre-Language/Cylvre/blob/main/Features.md)*

 # Cylvre - The JVM language
 Hi There!
 Welcome to Cylvre!